-- (a) Any person who agrees in writing to be bound by, and comply with, the Code of Conduct and other such professional and ethical standards as prescribed by the Board of Directors from time to time, is eligible to apply to become a Member. - (b) Each applicant to become a Member must: - i. complete and deliver to the Institute an application form (including in electronic form); and - ii. pay any fees which the Directors determine from time to time. - (c) Unless otherwise delegated, the Directors determine whether an applicant may become a Member. - (d) The Directors are not required to give any reason for the rejection of any application to become a Member. - (e) If an application to become a Member is accepted, the Institute must: - i. give written notice of the acceptance to the applicant including details of the class of membership and the rights that are then attached to that class; - request any outstanding payment of any amount owing for the initial (nomination) fee and annual subscription fees (being a pro rata sum if so determined by the Directors); and - iii. upon payment of that amount, enter the applicant's name in the Register. - (f) If an applicant to become a Member is rejected, the Institute must give written notice of the rejection to the applicant. - 11.
-For admission as a member of the Institute every applicant shall pass the prescribed examinations or successfully complete a course of study prescribed by the Board of Directors (unless exempted therefrom as hereinafter provided) comply with the requisites of this Constitution and By-Laws for membership and also comply with such other requirements as the Board of Directors may prescribe either generally or in any particular case. - 12.
-For advancement in membership designation pursuant to clause 24, a member who is an applicant for advancement shall comply with the requisites of the By-Laws for advancement and comply with such other requirements as the Board of Directors may prescribe, either generally or in a particular case.
+- (a) the various classes of membership of the Institute; - (b) any restriction in the number of Members or the number of Members within each class; - (c) the qualifications for admission to each class; - (d) the rights attached to being a Member in each class; and - (e) to delegate any of its powers in relation to membership to the Chief Executive Officer. - 2.
+Applications - (a) Any person who agrees in writing to be bound by, and comply with, the Code of Conduct and other such professional and ethical standards as prescribed by the Board of Directors from time to time, is eligible to apply to become a Member. - (b) Each applicant to become a Member must: - i. complete and deliver to the Institute an application form (including in electronic form); and - ii. pay any fees which the Directors determine from time to time. - (c) Unless otherwise delegated, the Directors determine whether an applicant may become a Member. - (d) The Directors are not required to give any reason for the rejection of any application to become a Member. - (e) If an application to become a Member is accepted, the Institute must: - i. give written notice of the acceptance to the applicant including details of the class of membership and the rights that are then attached to that class; - ii. request any outstanding payment of any amount owing for the initial (nomination) fee and annual subscription fees (being a pro rata sum if so determined by the Directors); and - iii. upon payment of that amount, enter the applicant's name in the Register. - (f) If an applicant to become a Member is rejected, the Institute must give written notice of the rejection to the applicant. - 11.
+For admission as a Member of the Institute every applicant shall pass the prescribed examinations or successfully complete a course of study prescribed by the Board of Directors (unless exempted therefrom as hereinafter provided) comply with the requisites of this Constitution and By-Laws for membership and also comply with such other requirements as the Board of Directors may prescribe either generally or in any particular case. - 12.
+For advancement in membership designation pursuant to clause 24, a Member who is an applicant for advancement shall comply with the requisites of the By-Laws for advancement and comply with such other requirements as the Board of Directors may prescribe, either generally or in a particular case.

-1. Every applicant shall apply in the form and manner and pay the fees to such person as the Board of Directors may from time to time prescribe.

-- 2. All members shall agree to be bound by the provisions of the Constitution of the Institute and of the By-Laws, Regulations and Pronouncements of the Board of Directors then in force or which may thereafter from time to time be in force. - 14.
+- 1. Every applicant shall apply in the form and manner and pay the fees to such person as the Board of Directors may from time to time prescribe. - 2.
+All Members shall agree to be bound by the provisions of the Constitution of the Institute and of the By-Laws, Regulations and Pronouncements of the Board of Directors then in force or which may thereafter from time to time be in force. - 3.
+Subject to the terms of the Privacy Act 1998 (Cth) and the terms of any privacy policy of the Institute (in each case as amended from time to time), all Members consent to the use and disclosure of their personal information in the manner and for the purposes contemplated in this Constitution, the Institute's By-Laws and the Institute's privacy policy (in each case as amended from time to time). - 14.
 The Board of Directors may in its discretion and without being required to assign any reason therefore refuse to accept any application for admission to membership of the Institute and may in like manner refuse to admit any applicant to membership.